baudryo/setup-debian-env/README.md

 ## Todo

 - better display
-- clossing zsh sesssion :
+- clossing zsh sesssion properly :
        - tilix theme not set when use "su - $user" but after close and open session yes

-- autocompletion ansible :
-       - sudo apt install python3-argcomplete
-       - sudo activate-global-python-argcomplete3